hpchud/vcc-torque/README.md

 This is a VCC built to run a Torque batch scheduling cluster.

-It also includes the MAUI scheduler and pdsh as a bonus.
+It also includes C and Fortran compilers, MPICH 3.2, the MAUI scheduler and pdsh as a bonus.

 The default SSH port is changed to 2222 to avoid conflicting with any other SSH instance.